sam1vp/fibonacci/QUIZ.md

 But in general, I try to only use metaprogramming when it's absolutely necessary, because:

 * It's harder to read and debug.
 You can do some wild stuff if you start passing around bindings and sprinkling your code with `self` references, but this can really mess with another coder's expectations and lead to errors that are difficult to track down.
 * It compromises your encapsulation.
-Defining methods and directly calling variables from outside of a class seems like a great idea until you decide to refactor the class.
+Defining methods and directly calling variables from outside of a class seems like a great idea until you need to refactor the class.

 ##Give an example of a framework or a plugin that uses metaprogramming.
 Please describe how this framework uses metaprogramming and what it changes.

-Rails relies heavily on metaprogramming pretty much throughout the codebase and gives it much of its unique character.
-I love that in so many aspects of the framework you can call a simple method with an options hash and--thanks to some metaprogramming magic--quickly add some crazy new functionality to your application.
+Rails relies heavily on metaprogramming pretty much throughout the codebase.
+Metaprogramming gives rails much of its unique character.
+I love that in so many aspects of the framework you can call a simple method with an options hash and--thanks to some metaprogramming magic under the hood--quickly add some crazy new functionality to your application.

 In activerecord, for example, metaprogramming is used for callbacks, validations, and associations, among other things.
 So with associations, when you do this: